Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 malloc(): memory corruption (fast)
 ```

 One way to overwrite the next pointer is by having a double free in your program.
-The double free exploit is much
-simpler than the fastbin.
-If we free a chunk twice, then it will be returned by malloc twice, or it will be returned once,
-but still be on the fastbin linked list.
-The only security check right now is glibc checking if the free'd chunk is already HEAD of the freelist.To bypass this, we just have to free a different chunk of the same
-size between the 1st and 2nd free.
+If we free a chunk twice, then it will be in the fastbin freelist twice, and then we can get two allocated chunks pointed at the same space, or use it to overwrite the linked list structure.
+The only security check right now is glibc checking if the free'd chunk is already HEAD of the freelist.
+To bypass this, we just have to free a different chunk of the same size between the 1st and 2nd free.

-ok lets get right to it.
+Let's get right to it.
 There is a function pointer in libc called \_\_malloc\_hook.
 This function is to debug malloc, and starts off NULL.
-If we can get the chunk-\>size to be in any fastbin range, we can
+If we can get our fake chunk-\>size to be in any fastbin range, we can then we can allocate
-change the biography's size to be in the same fastbin, and do the attack.
+a biography of in the same bin, double free the biography, then overwrite it with the fake chunk.

 Let's check the memory around \_\_malloc\_hook:
 ```